AAR Receives Pallet Repair Contract Valued at Up to $311 Million

 Related news

-Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, has signed an extension and expansion of its V2500 engine component distribution agreement with Sumitomo Precision Products Co., Ltd. (SPP).
+Wood Dale, Illinois, March 27, 2025 — AAR CORP.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, reported today financial results for the fiscal year 2025 third quarter ended February 28, 2025.

 Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, was awarded the 2023 Component Repair Supplier of the Year – Large Volume Category by Atlas Air Worldwide (Atlas Air).
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, has signed an extension of its exclusive Serviceable Engine Products agreement for the CFM56 used serviceable material (“USM”) collaboration with FTAI Aviation Ltd. (Nasdaq: FTAI) through 2030.

 Wood Dale, Illinois — AAR CORP.
-(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, broke ground on the expansion of its maintenance, repair, and overhaul facility in Oklahoma City earlier today.
+(NYSE: AIR), a leading provider of aviation services to commercial and government operators, MROs, and OEMs, announced today that Hema Widhani has been elected to AAR’s Board of Directors, effective March 18, 2025.
+This appointment increases AAR’s Board from 11 to 12 Director positions.